 A couple of months ago, there was another notice regarding bible in schools classes in the school newsletter.
 Yet again, they had tried to present the classes as having some sort of credibility by saying they were following “Ministry of Education Guidelines”.
-I knew for a fact that this was not the case, because the Secular Education Network have been trying to force the MOE to release draft guidelines that they had started working on in 2015!
-The MOE have been stalling the release of them, as they have no interest in taking a position on religious instruction.
+I knew for a fact that this was not the case, because the Secular Education Network has been trying to force the MOE to release draft guidelines that they had started working on in 2015!
+The MOE has been stalling the release of them, as they have no interest in taking a position on religious instruction.
 Of course, that is in itself a position, which supports the continuance of the classes despite legal advice they have received that they discriminate.

 This blog is part of a story about my experience with religious education in my Daughter’s school.
 If you missed the start of it, you can find the beginning here.

 It is always hard to communicate with the school when you’re one of “those parents” that they have decided are just trouble makers.
 Many primary schools seem to be run like little feudal kingdoms rather than public services accountable to the parents who entrust their children to them.
 They rely on parents being too intimidated to ask difficult questions so that they can continue doing whatever it is they do.